Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media

-We finally address the stochastic estimate on $\rss$ in \eqref{eqn:thm1rss}.
-The main ingredient of its proof is Proposition \ref{prop:psirss}, which, together with the estimate \eqref{eqn:estrstar} on $\rr$, bounds the probability of the event $\rss \ge R$ for any large $R$: \begin{proposition} Let $\rr$ be the same random radius as defined in Proposition \ref{prop:phismallscale}, then for $d\ge 3$ and $R\ge 1$, \end{proposition}
+We finally present Proposition \ref{prop:psirss}, which is the main ingredient of the proof for the stochastic estimate on $\rss$ in \eqref{eqn:thm1rss}, and, together with the estimate \eqref{eqn:estrstar} on $\rr$, bounds the probability of the event $\rss \ge R$ for any large $R$: \begin{proposition} Let $\rr$ be the same random radius as defined in Proposition \ref{prop:phismallscale}, and denote $(\nabla\psi,\nabla\Psi)_R$ as the convolution of the two functions $(\nabla \psi, \nabla \Psi)$ with the Gaussian kernel $G_R$ as in \eqref{eqn:gaussconv}, then for $d\ge 3$ and $R\ge 1$, \end{proposition}